Home

 The simple idea is, once a Click has happened, that Click will generate a Transaction ID.
 This Transaction ID, will be associated with a Partner (usually an Affiliate), and an Offer.

-With Direct Linking
+How Direct Linking Works:

 Here's a primer on Direct Linking if you're not familiar with how it works.

-With Direct Linking, the visitor clicks on the Tracking Link and is directly brought to the Default Landing Page URL on the Advertiser’s webpage/app.
-Once they land on the Default Landing Page:
+With Direct Linking, the visitor clicks on the Tracking Link and is directly brought to the Default Landing Page URL on the Advertiser's webpage/app.

 1. The Advertiser fires off the Click Script when the visitor lands on the Default Landing Page